JohtoSurfer/JohtoSurfer/README.md

 Let's paddle out and see what we can create!

 What I'm About:
-* 💼 Junior Full Stack Developer currently working at SACVEN (Venezuela Authors and Composers Society).
+* 💼 Junior Full Stack Developer.
-* 🧐 Focused on Full Stack Development with a recent shift from frontend to backend.
-* 🎓 Graduate in Database, Frontend, and Backend Development from Universidad Central de Venezuela, with a GPA of 3.75/4.0.
+* 🎓 Graduate in Database, Frontend, and Backend Development from Universidad Central de Venezuela.
-* 🌱 Currently learning React, algorithms and data structures.
+* 🌱 Currently learning React, Laravel, algorithms and data structures.
 * 💻 I have 2 years of experience in WordPress development, including responsive web development and working on projects like SACVEN's website.
 * 🛠️ Recent Projects: Here, you can explore some of my favorite builds and projects that I’ve enjoyed working on.
 * 🌍 Open Source Enthusiast: I encourage collaboration and am always excited about new open-source projects.